bordeaux-neurocampus/CNCC-2021-beginner/README.md

-Given the increasing complexity of neural data and the generalized use of theoretical models in neuroscience, more and more neuroscientists rely on computationnal tools for modelling or data analysis.
+Given the increasing complexity of neural data and the generalized use of theoretical models in neuroscience, more and more neuroscientists rely on computational tools for modelling or data analysis.
 We would like to offer the possibility to those who feel that their maths / informatics background is a bit short to update their maths and to get familiar with basic techniques for data analysis/modelling using the